taynazahlouth/taynazahlouth/README.md

 💾 I can speak Portuguese and English.

-🌿 Outside programming, I enjoy reading 📚, watching anime & movies 🍿 and playing games 🕹️ (PC and Nintendo Switch).
+🌿 My hobbies are reading 📚, watching anime, movies 🍿 and playing games 🕹️.